Adoration (2013 film): Plot

-Some time later, Tom marries Mary.
-Ian meets a girl at the wedding, Hannah, and decides to have sex with her to get back at Roz.
-That night, he comes to Roz' door and begs to be let in, but Roz turns him down, crying quietly in her room.
+Sometime later, Tom marries Mary.
+At the wedding, Ian meets a girl, named Hannah and decides to have sex with her to get back at Roz.
+That same night, he comes to Roz' place and begs to be let in, but Roz refuses, crying quietly in her room, implying that she regrets ending her relationship with Ian and still has romantic feelings towards him.
 Ian goes surfing but suffers a broken leg in the process.
-He refuses to see Roz, but Hannah comes to visit him and nurses him through his physical therapy.
-They begin a relationship, but when Ian and Tom meet up for lunch, Ian mentions that it is going nowhere, and that he'll have to break it off.
+Despite his injury, he refuses to see Roz, but Hannah comes to visit him and nurses him through his physical therapy.
+They begin a romantic relationship, but when Ian and Tom meet up for lunch, Ian mentions that it is going nowhere, and that he will have to break it off.
 One day, Hannah shows up at Ian's work and tells him that she is pregnant.

-Years pass, and now Ian and Tom are both married, and they both have daughters, Shirley and Alice.
-Mary and Hannah, Tom and Ian's wives respectively, are ignorant of the affairs.
+Years later, Ian and Tom are now both married, and they both have daughters, named Shirley and Alice.
+Mary and Hannah, Tom and Ian's wives respectively, are ignorant of the previous romantic relationships.
 They all spend a day together at the beach, and while most are in the water, Ian and Roz share a quiet moment.
 That night, they all eat dinner together, during which Tom gets drunk and takes a walk to clear his head.

-Ian follows him and sees him having sex with Lil.
-Enraged, he tells Mary the truth.
-The wives are horrified, and leave with the children.
+Ian follows Tom and sees him having sex with Lil, realizing that their affair has never ended, despite Tom's marriage to Mary.
+Enraged, he impulsively reveals the truth to both Mary and Hannah respectively.
+Both the women are horrified and leave with their children, cutting all connections with Ian, Lil, Roz and Tom for good.

-When Tom returns later, he finds Roz sitting alone in her room, and she tells Tom that she doesn't think that Mary, Hannah, or their granddaughters will ever return.
-Lil tearfully insists that she and Tom tried to stop, but could not keep away from each other.
-Roz has no words for Lil.
+When Tom later returns, he finds Roz sitting alone in her room and she tells Tom that she does not think that Mary, Hannah or their granddaughters will ever return.
+Lil tearfully insists that she and Tom had tried to stop, but they could not keep away from each other, ultimately rekindling their romantic relationship a few weeks after Mary and Tom's wedding.
+But Roz has nothing to say to Lil at all.

-Time passes, and Ian goes for a swim in the ocean until he comes to a free-floating dock in the water, the same dock where he first began his flirtation with Roz, and Roz and Lil used to swim to as girls.
-He climbs on board and sees that Tom, Lil, and Roz are there.
+Time passes and Ian goes for a swim in the ocean until he comes to a free-floating dock in the water, the same dock where he first began his flirtation with Roz, and Roz and Lil used to swim to as girls.
+He climbs on board and sees that Tom, Lil and Roz are there.
 After telling them good morning, he lies down beside Roz.
+It has been implied that, Ian, Roz, Tom and Lil have resumed their romantic relationship with each other again, but this time for good.